This setting is available for planners and graders.

-- By applying the changes, the new weight will be stored and candidate's total marks will be calculated with the new, overridden weight in place.
+- By applying the changes, the new weight will be stored and the candidate's total marks will be calculated with the new, overridden weight in place.
 If we detect that the maximum total score of the has exam changed, it will mean that the existing threshold conversion is no longer valid.
-The automatically calculated grades will be removed, and you'll be automatically re-directed to the threshold tab where a new threshold draft will be created and available to edit.
+The automatically calculated grades will be removed, and you'll be automatically redirected to the threshold tab where a new threshold draft will be created and available to edit.

 You will be shown a draft of the suggested changes based on the new maximum total score of the test.
 You may also make changes and set up a new threshold for the test from this tab.

 - Please note that until a new threshold value is applied, you'll not be able to calculate grades from the threshold.